AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxParameter.rst

 Parameters that can represent a size or position are essential.
-To that end there are several values of the :c:macro:`kOfxParamPropDoubleType` that say it should be interpretted as a size or position, in either one or two dimensions.
+To that end there are several values of the :c:macro:`kOfxParamPropDoubleType` that say it should be interpreted as a size or position, in either one or two dimensions.

 The original OFX API only specified